madhur/madhur.github.com/_posts/2023-06-10-processing-huge-log-files.markdown

 Turned to [Go](https://go.dev/) due to its concurrency features

 There is a [encoding/csv](https://pkg.go.dev/encoding/csv) package in go which can help read the CSV files.
-However, it is signle threaded and does not make use of multiple goroutines.
+However, it is single threaded and does not make use of multiple goroutines.

 Came across another package [github.com/actforgood/bigcsvreader](https://github.com/actforgood/bigcsvreader) which can help read the big CSV files with the use of multiple routines.